Skip to content

 ✉️ jill.horning@theroyal.ca

-Self-regulation of posttraumatic stress disorder (PTSD) neurocircuitry using multiple sessions of real-time functional magnetic resonance imaging (rt-fMRI)
+Self-regulation of post-traumatic stress disorder (PTSD) neurocircuitry using multiple sessions of real-time functional Magnetic Resonance Imaging (rt-fMRI)

 ✉️ jill.horning@theroyal.ca